The European Ceramic Society

 • Each person being or exercising the function of President of each Full Member of the society.

-Each Full Member of the society shall advise Secretariat in writing of the names of its President and of the other person appointed to represent it in the Council and may change such appointment at any time.
+Each Full Member of the society shall advise Secretariat in writing (or by e-mail) of the names of its President and of the other person appointed to represent it in the Council and may change such appointment at any time.
 Each Full Member country represented on the Council has only one vote (even if there is more than one representative from a country) to use in any ballot undertaken during Council meetings.
 The Council may, from among the Associated or Individual Members, co-opt other individuals, up to a maximum of five.
 A co-opted member shall serve for a maximum period of two years but shall be eligible for re-appointment and shall not be entitled to vote at meetings of the Council.

 Article 11

-Meetings of the Council shall take place at least once a year in such places as the President reasonably appoints.
-The meeting that coincides with the organization of the biennial ECerS Conference is regarded as the ordinary General Assembly.
-Additional meetings may be called by one third of full members, upon written notice to the President who shall convene an (Extraordinary) meeting of the Council which shall take place within 90 days of receipt.
-The President lays down the items of business to be considered by the Council on the agenda of that meeting which shall be sent to the adhering associations at least 15 days before the meeting is held.
-However, in case of urgency, a question may be added to the agenda with the consent of at least three-quarters of the members present at the meeting and having the right to vote.
-Each member may be represented by another full member.
+Meetings of the Council shall take place at least once a year in such places as the President chooses within reason.
+The meeting that coincides with the organization of the biennial ECerS Conference is regarded as the ”Ordinary General Assembly.”
+Additional meetings may be called by one third of full members, upon written notice (or e-mail) to the President who shall convene an (Extraordinary) meeting of the Council which shall take place within 90 days of the request.

-The quorum for the validity of any meeting of the Council will be fifty percent of actual, present or represented members, excepted in the circumstances specifically foreseen by the Act, or by these bylaws where two third of the members must be present or represented (special quorum).
+The quorum for the validity of any meeting of the Council will be fifty percent of actual, present or represented members, except in the circumstances specifically foreseen by the Act, or by these bylaws where two thirds of the members must be present or represented (special quorum).
 All matters arising at any meeting of the Council shall, except as herein deemed otherwise, be decided by a simple majority of those present or represented; the President shall exercise a casting vote.
 The Council may determine its own procedures for voting, meetings, recording of minutes and any other procedures which do not conflict with the provisions herein.
-Without prejudice to article 50 §3 of the Act of 27 June 1921, any proposal whose purpose is a modification of the Statutes or the dissolution of the Association must emanate from the Board of Directors (PEC) by at least three fifth of the eligible electorate, it also being possible to submit votes by post, on appropriate forms.
-The amendments to the social purpose of the Association have effect only after approval by royal order and published pursuant to article 50 of the Act of June 27, 1921.
-The resolutions of the Council are listed in a register signed by the President and kept at the Head Office and available to the members of the Association.
-In case of dissolution, the Association is deemed ready for its liquidation.

 Article 12